Skip to content

 You need a public (external) DNS server for the following reasons:

-If you don't use the ZTNA agent, ZTNA supports a single domain only.
-The domain name of your applications must match that of your gateway.
+With agentless access, ZTNA supports a single domain only.
+The domain name of your resources must match that of your gateway.

 Example